2mer/semanticscopes/README.md

 		}
 	},

+	"semanticscopes.overrides": [
-	"semanticscopes.overrides": {
+		{
-		"imports": {
+			"match": {
-			// will override styles if the trimmed title is equal to the key "primary": "red",
+				"target": "name", // which area of the block to match the regex against, valid: "name" | "firstLine" | "allLines" "regex": "jsx" // regex in string format, remember to escape the string correctly },
+			"primary": "red",
 			"text": "red",
 			"background": "red",